 Information

-The additional resource used will be reflected on the invoice.
+The additional resources used will be reflected on the invoice.
 Please consider the pricing at https://www.leaseweb.com/cloud/kubernetes for evaluating the impact on pricing of this process.

 The following steps should allow to scale a cluster as needed: